Hampshire Development Centre

 Match Dates

-Details we will available once we have had all the entries in.
+Details will available once we have had all the entries in.

 Centres will have 2 or more squads (depending on numbers) but it is not the intention that the No1 squad is stronger than No2 etc. There will be a good mix of players in each squad and, ideally, a field player should only play in 1 squad on any match day.